FrancisBanville/ms_interpreting_probabilities/README.md

 @Eq:aggregate).](figures/network_accumulation.png){#fig:accumulation}

-Next, we investigate the differences in scaling between networks of probabilistic or binary interactions (Fig 1c-d).
+Next, we investigate the differences in scaling between networks of probabilistic or binary interactions ([@Fig:accumulation]c-d).
 We converted these binary interaction networks into probabilistic ones using models based on simple assumptions.
 Our models are not designed to estimate the exact values of probabilistic interactions.
 Instead, their purpose is to create